 The NC ensures that newly appointed Directors are aware of their duties and obligations.
 For the re-nomination and re-appointment of Directors, the NC takes into consideration the competing time commitments faced by Directors and their ability to devote sufficient time and attention to the Group.
 Each Director is required to declare changes in his/her listed company directorships or other principal commitments during the year to enable the on-going assessment of Directors' capacity to commit to the Company.
-Aside from taking into account the number of listed company directorships and other principal commitments of the Directors, the NC also considers the results of the annual evaluation of each Director's effectiveness and the respective Director's contribution at the Board and Board Committees meetings to determine whether the Director is able to discharge his duties diligently.
+Aside from taking into account the number of listed company directorships and other principal commitments of the Directors, the NC also considers the results of the annual evaluation of each Director's effectiveness and the respective Director's contribution at Board and Board Committee meetings to determine whether the Director is able to discharge his duties diligently.

-The NC and the Board are of the view that there is no necessity to determine the maximum number of listed company board representations which a Director may hold as the Board is of the view that having multiple directorships and principal commitments does not necessarily prevent the Directors from discharging their duties as a Director effectively.
-In addition, the NC believes that a maximum limit of the numbers of directorships which a Director can hold may be arbitrary given that the time and commitment demands for each directorship position would vary and is of the view that a prescriptive limit is currently not needed.
+The NC and the Board are of the view that there is no necessity to determine the maximum number of listed company board representations which a Director may hold as the NC and the Board are of the view that having multiple directorships and other principal commitments does not necessarily prevent the Directors from discharging their duties as a Director effectively.
+In addition, given that the time and commitment demands for each directorship position would vary, the NC believes that imposing a maximum limit on the numbers of directorships each Director can hold may be arbitrary and currently not needed.

-The NC and the Board are of the view that each Director has discharged his duties diligently during FY2022.
+The NC and the Board are of the view that each Director has discharged his duties diligently during FY2024.